-In my current role as Visiting Assistant Professor of Communication at Saint Louis University, I am teaching Media and Society, Analysis of Popular Culture, Public Speaking, Digital Storytelling, and Film Criticism.
+In my current role as Visiting Assistant Professor of Media and Culture in the Department of Communication and Media, I am teaching Media Literacy and three sections of Media Technology.
+Last year, as a VAP at Saint Louis University, I taught Analysis of Popular Culture, Public Speaking, Digital Storytelling, and Film Criticism.

 While earning my doctorate, I served as the instructor of record for ten semesters within the department Media and Cinema Studies from Fall 2013-Spring 2018, including one condensed summer course.
 I also served as a teaching assistant for two online sections of Sex and Gender in Popular Media, in which I helped set and run the course’s online interface in addition to grading and assisting in creating and updating the syllabus.